edelBCS/StarWars-Fight_Game/README.md

 ## FIGHT
 If your opponent fights back you deal damage to each other.

-You opponent can also dodge or defend when you attack.
+Your opponent can also dodge or defend when you attack.

 ## DEFEND
 If you defend you take less damage based on your defense stat.